Automattic/jetpack/readme.txt

 * Sharing: allow saving sharing button options on media edit page as well.
 * Shortcodes: ensure we build minified and RTL stylesheets for slideshows.
 * Simple Payments: Stop contributors from creating inaccessible buttons with a "pending" post status.
+* Sitemaps: no longer add images attached to non-published posts to the image sitemap.
 * Slideshows: ensure arrows point in the right direction for RTL Languages.
 * Sync: avoid PHP notices when synchronizing user information.
 * VideoPress: avoid duplicate rel attributes in links.